TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthService implementation.md

 }
 ```

-First, we clear the cached user from the browser storage.
+First, we clear the cached user from the browser storage (method shown later).
 We then create a `ClaimsPrincipal` from 'nothing', i.e. null.
 This will clear user information, and essentially say to the authentication framework, that no user is logged in.
 Then we notify the `SimpleAuthenticationStateProvider` that the user has logged out.